rust-lang/book/src/ch03-05-control-flow.md

 #### Conditional Loops with `while`

 It’s often useful for a program to evaluate a condition within a loop.
 While the condition is true, the loop runs.
-When the condition ceases to be true, the program calls `break`, stopping the loop.
+When the condition ceases to be false, the program calls `break`, stopping the loop.
 This loop type could be implemented using a combination of `loop`, `if`, `else`, and `break`; you could try that now in a program, if you’d like.